Dirac dark matter, neutrino masses, and dark baryogenesis

 \section{An explicit implementation for $\operatorname{U}(1)_B$}

 In this work, we consider a specific solution to the conditions from Section~\ref{sec:anomaly} in order to realize neutrino masses, dark matter, and baryogenesis.
-We analyze the $\operatorname{U}(1)_X$ solution $(5, 5,-2, -3, 1, -6)$ in Ref.~\cite{Restrepo:2021kpq} (ordered according to Eq.~\eqref{eq:Nalpha}), which allows the effective Dirac-neutrino mass operator at $d=5$.
-We can reinterpret this as a local $\operatorname{U}(1)_B$ with $Q=5/9$, $x'=-1$, $x''=-6$ and the particle content shown in Table~\ref{tab:implementationU1B}.
+We analyze the integer set $(5, 5,-2, -3, 1, -6)$ in Ref.~\cite{Restrepo:2021kpq} (ordered according to Eq.~\eqref{eq:Nalpha}), which is a solution to Eq.~\eqref{eq:Dcoond} and allows the effective Dirac-neutrino mass operator at $d=5$.
+We can reinterpret this as a local $\operatorname{U}(1)_B$ with $Q=5/9$, $x'=-1$, $x''=-6$ and the particle content shown in Table~\ref{tab:implementationU1B}, up to a global factor of $-3/5$.
+This factor has been included in the column $\operatorname{U}(1)_B$ of Table~\ref{tab:implementationU1B}.

 With the new $\operatorname{U}(1)_Y$ charged chiral fermions and the two sets of charged iso-singlet scalars (${\sigma}^+_\alpha$, ${\sigma'}^-_\alpha$), it is now possible to realize the scotogenic Dirac-Dark Zee topology as displayed in the diagram in Fig.~\ref{fig:zee}.
 The new charge assignment allows for the following terms in the Lagrangian